 - Laboratories that use hazardous materials must have signs visibly posted with emergency contact numbers (two names, preferably the PI, laboratory supervisor or head technician) on the external doorway to the lab.
 These names and numbers shall be updated when personnel change.
 Contact EHS with changes.
 In case of an emergency, responders need this information to contact knowledgeable personnel about specific laboratory hazards.
 The sign also needs to include information on the hazards in the laboratory and proper precautions to take when entering the laboratory.
 Laboratory door signs can be obtained by going to MyEHS and requesting a door sign.
 Hazard Warning Signage System/Door Signage

-- All peroxide forming chemicals need to be labeled with the date the container was received and the date it was opened.
+- All peroxide-forming chemicals need to be labeled with the date the container was received and the date it was opened.
 After the recommended disposal date, the chemicals should be tested for peroxides or disposed of properly.

-The Laboratory Standard requires that PI's identify those activities that the PI believes to be of a sufficiently hazardous nature to warrant prior approval before implementation by an employee.
+The Laboratory Standard requires that PIs identify those activities that the PI believes to be of a sufficiently hazardous nature to warrant prior approval before implementation by an employee.

 The following requirements apply to chemical substances developed in the laboratory:

-- If the composition of the chemical substance which is produced exclusively for the laboratory's use is known, the PI must determine if it is a hazardous chemical.
+- If the composition of the chemical substance that is produced exclusively for the laboratory's use is known, the PI must determine if it is a hazardous chemical.
 This can be done by a literature search for similar substances.
 If the chemical is determined to be hazardous, the PI must provide appropriate training to protect employees.

-- If the chemical produced is a product or a by-product whose composition is not known, the PI must assume that the substance is hazardous and must comply with the requirements of the CHP.
+- If the chemical produced is a product or a byproduct whose composition is not known, the PI must assume that the substance is hazardous and must comply with the requirements of the CHP.